hamza-yameen/HTTP-Request-Methods/README.md

 ```

 4. ### HTTP DELETE
-We use DELETE to delete a resource.
+In order to delete a resource, we use the DELETE method.
 ```bash
 curl --location --request DELETE 'http://localhost:3000/data/4627ba56-b4f1-4b1e-8446-65eba318dbc8'
 ```

 5. ### HTTP PATCH
-We use PATCH to modify a part of a resource.
-With PATCH, you only need to pass in the data that you want to update.
+In order to modify a part of a resource, we use the PATCH method.
+The PATCH operation only requires you to pass the data that you would like to update into the request.
 ```bash
 curl --location --request PATCH 'http://localhost:3000/data/b0598e29-29e0-428f-8a51-707acf60d516' \
 --header 'Content-Type: application/json' \